dwnstr/docs/pages/ulc/configuration/default-stages.md

 }
 </code></pre>

-Now it will be as if the player pressed NUM 1 to activate the stage every time the lights turn on resulting in the stage always being active when lights are first activated.
+Now it will be as if the player pressed ``NUM1`` to activate the stage every time the lights turn on resulting in the stage always being active when lights are first activated.

 ## Conflicts